TEDxAuckland/tedx-auckland-site/src/_drafts/putting-discourse-on-the-desk--a-new-play-by-james-wenley.md

 ![](/uploads/img-4989.jpg){: width="1620" height="1080"}

 “There’s a lot of contention around the work that I can only speak for myself,” James explains.
 “But I hope that audiences will go away being able to think about how some of it could apply to their own spaces.
-One of the things that I’m looking into is some aspects into my family history.
-That whole idea that its really important to know where you’ve come from.”
+One of the things that I’m looking into is some aspects into my family history. **That whole idea that its really important to know where you’ve come from.**”

 “The show begins in a similar way I would start a lecture in my own classroom and then I take into some strange unexpected places from that.
 I have, in theory, the qualifications around this that should allow me to this – so what does that mean for me as an academic?
 As a lecturer?
 As someone who writes about theatre, to then be putting myself on stage.”